leecheuk/react-google-login/stories/google-login-notes.md

 ```
 import React from 'react';
 import ReactDOM from 'react-dom';
-import GoogleLogin from 'react-google-login';
+import GoogleLogin from '@leecheuk/react-google-login';
 // or
-import { GoogleLogin } from 'react-google-login';
+import { GoogleLogin } from '@leecheuk/react-google-login';

 const responseGoogle = (response) => {